 Horia Andreescu was born in Brasov, Romania.
-He started his studies at the Bucharest Music Academy and continued with Hans Swarowski and Karl Österreicher at the Vienna Music Academy.
-He won numerous prizes at major international competitions such as Nicolai Malko (Copenhagen) and Ernest Ansermet (Geneva), and he was awarded the "Critics Prize" at the Berlin Biennale of Music and the prize "Conductor of the Year" of the Romanian Critics Union.
+He first studied at the Bucharest Music Academy and continued then with Hans Swarowski and Karl Österreicher at the Vienna Music Academy.
+He won numerous prizes at major international competitions such as Nicolai Malko (Copenhagen) and Ernest Ansermet (Geneva), and he was awarded the “Critics Prize” at the Berlin Biennale of Music and the prize “Conductor of the Year” of the Romanian Critics Union.

-During the 80s and 90s Horia Andreescu has worked as permanent guest conductor with three leading German orchestras: Radio Orchestra Berlin (RSB), Dresden Philharmonic and Staatskapelle Schwerin.
+For a period of 8 respectively 12 years, Horia Andreescu has worked as permanent guest conductor with three leading German orchestras, namely Radio Symphony Orchestra Berlin (RSB), Dresden Philharmonic and Staatskapelle Schwerin.